JulianOzelRose/GTA2-SaveEdit/README.md

 # Grand Theft Auto 2 - Savegame Editor
 This is a standalone savegame editor for Grand Theft Auto 2.
 With this tool, you can change ammunition for every weapon, as well as change cash, health, armor, lives, wanted level.
 You can also enable power-ups, including Invulnerability, Invisibility, Double Damage, Fast Reload, and ElectroFingers.
-To use this tool, simply navigate to the [Release](https://github.com/JulianOzelRose/GTA2-SaveEdit/tree/master/GTA2-SaveEdit/bin/x64/Release) folder, then download and run ```GTA2-SaveEdit.exe```.
+To use the latest stable release of this tool, simply navigate to the [Releases](https://github.com/JulianOzelRose/GTA2-SaveEdit/releases) section, then download and run ```GTA2-SaveEdit-v1.02.exe```.
 No installation is necessary; simply download and run.
 To edit a savegame, navigate to your GTA 2 directory.
 GTA 2 savegame files are in .svg format.
 They should be located in the following directory: <br>

 ```C:\Program Files (x86)\Rockstar Games\GTA2\player```<br>